 - Choquequirao Trek: 7-9 day tour

 You also need to be aware that all of the possible ways to get to Machu Picchu are unique, beautiful and worth seeing.
-If you try to get an advice from the third part and decide which option to reach Machu Picchu is the best, it would probably be a bit hard, because almost everybody would refer to the beauty and great sights on their way.
+If you try to get an advice from the firsthand experienced to try and find the best option to reach Machu Picchu, it will probably be a bit hard.
+Almost everybody would refer to the beauty and great sights on their way.
 You should remember that while choosing a tour.
-You can’t go wrong, there are only different tours but all of them are amazing, interesting and worth of going!
-The rate of your match will depend on your personality, expectations, possibilities, physical condition and desires.
+You can’t go wrong, there are only different tours: all of them are amazing, interesting and worth going!
+Your preferred match will depend on your personality, expectations, possibilities, physical condition and desires.

 From the list above, I choose only three tours, the most popular, but of course there are other options worth taking into consideration.
 Here is some information about other tours: